-To freeze the cake, make sure to warp the cake with plastic wrap and place it in a freezable plastic bag before freezing it.
+To freeze the cake, make sure to wrap the cake with plastic wrap and place it in a freezable plastic bag before freezing it.
 Once ready to serve, remove from the freezer, unwrap it and allow it to reach room temperature before soaking and topping.

 Frequently asked questions:

-I don’t like almonds, what are my options?
+I don’t like almonds; what are my options?

 You can replace the almonds with pecans, walnuts, or any other nut you prefer.
 Also, you can skip the topping part altogether.